9th Squadron (Iraq): Ba'athist Iraq

+Yom Kippur War

 The pilots quickly started flying combat air patrols, and had their first contacts with Israeli fighters less than an hour after their arrival.
-On 9 October, during a combat between two MiG-21s from No. 9 Squadron and four Israeli Mirages over the Golan Heights, one of the Iraqi pilots hit a Mirage with two R-3S missiles.
+On 9 October, during a combat between two MiG-21s from No. 9 Squadron and four Israeli Dassault Mirage III over the Golan Heights, one of the Iraqi pilots hit a Mirage with two R-3S missiles.
 However, the other was shot down and killed.
-The next day, a pair of MiG-21s intercepted two Israeli F-4 Phantom IIs, but they were targeted by several air-to-air missiles and had to disengage.
-On 12 October, MiG-21s from No. 9 Squadron escorted Iraqi MiG-17Fs that were attacking Israeli positions in the Quneitra area; while an Israeli Mirage was claimed shot down by No. 9 Squadron's commander, Major Namiq Sa'adallah, a MiG-17 was downed by the Mirages.
-On 13 October, a pair of MiG-21PFMs intercepted a formation of A-4 Skyhawks, and one was claimed shot down by two R-3S missiles.
+The next day, a pair of MiG-21s intercepted two Israeli McDonnell Douglas F-4 Phantom II, but they were targeted by several air-to-air missiles and had to disengage.
+On 12 October, MiG-21s from No. 9 Squadron escorted Iraqi Mikoyan-Gurevich MiG-17F that were attacking Israeli positions in the Quneitra area; while an Israeli Mirage was claimed shot down by No. 9 Squadron's commander, Major Namiq Sa'adallah, a MiG-17 was downed by the Mirages.
+On 13 October, a pair of MiG-21PFMs intercepted a formation of Douglas A-4 Skyhawks, and one was claimed shot down by two R-3S missiles.
 Later that day, a pair of MiG-21s acted as baits for a group of Israeli Mirages, one of which was shot down by surface-to-air missiles.
 On 23 October, Major Sa'adallah claimed a second Mirage shot down.
 Following the end of the war, all Iraqi units were withdrawn from Syria, including No. 9 Squadron.

 In 1974, the squadron finally converted to MiG-21MFs.
 As of 1980, it was based at Firnas Air Base, near Mosul, with a detachment at Abu Ubayda Air Base.

-Reformation on F-16s
+Reportedly, in 2002, the 9th Squadron, and the 79th and 89th Squadrons, were respectively flying MiG-21s and Mirage F1EQs from Qayyarah Airfield West.

+Republic of Iraq

 The squadron is now based at Balad Air Base and flies General Dynamics F-16IQ Fighting Falcons.

-By November 2016 there may have been up to 14 Iraqi F-16s arrived in the country.
+34 Iraqi F-16s operate in the country.